 Just like many other cultures, Filipino wedding receptions are dedicated to celebrating the new Mr. and Mrs. Family and friends join the newlyweds for a night of emotional speeches, delicious food, and infinite memories.

 What is a Filipino wedding without Filipino food?
-The delicious ethnic food is a must on your wedding day.
-Although there is no set in stone menu for Filipino weddings, selecting a Filipino caterer would be a treat for wedding guests.
+Although there is no set menu for Filipino weddings, selecting a Filipino caterer would be a treat for wedding guests.
 Lechon, Longganisa, and Kaldereta are just a few options for a tasty dinner.

 Filipino Money Dance